 Workplace injuries can cause moderate to severe pain, and can occur in virtually any workplace setting, from a standard office to a busy industrial site.
 Among the most common workplace injuries in Greater Philadelphia and throughout the nation are musculoskeletal injuries, often caused by overexertion, prolonged standing, or heavy lifting.
 We also see many patients suffering pain from slips or falls, repetitive stress or motion (including carpal tunnel), and accidents involving equipment or machinery.
-Please click the images below to find out more about these common workplace injuries, and if you are suffering pain, contact one of our many offices in Greater Philadelphia and Delaware for a consultation.
+Please scroll down to find out more about these common workplace injuries, and if you are suffering pain, contact one of our many offices in Greater Philadelphia and Delaware for a consultation.

 A survey by the website Find Law discovered that about 37 percent of workers have experienced some form of musculoskeletal injury, which can impact the neck, arms, legs, shoulders and back, causing moderate to extreme pain.